chogue1/chogue1.github.io/BloggerBay/Milestone-1/Code.md

 Github is at the heart of every aspect of the Blogger bay project.
 If it is not at Github then it does not truly exist.

-### Publishing Project Docs

-Project docs will be published via Github through the use of Markdown.

 ### WorkFlow guide